 IMPORTANT UPDATE: Many bots and growth services are no longer working correctly.
 Services like this one may have received some negative reviews recently that weren't around when we wrote this article.

-Instagram: We recommend Hashtags For Likes for organic growth and the Stellation Media botting service - you can also use them together for maximum results.
+Instagram: We recommend Stellation Media a safe botting service or Upleap for manual growth.
 If you want to buy followers then we recommend Media Mister.